ericrkuo/DeadCodeRemover/MILESTONES.md

 - Visualization ideas
     - What lines a variable depends on and where they’re modified

+## Plans for the Final User Study

+We’ll be redoing our first user study on Saturday, and will aim to finish development by next Saturday.
+After that, we’ll reserve the following weekend (26th and 27th) for our final user study.

 ## Status of Implementation So Far
 - We researched heavily into program slicing and dead code optimization
 - We’ve made a PR for basic program slicing